EmoUsedHM01/Sellswords-Updated/README.md

 - Grand Slam

 Being massive has its pros and cons.
 The Double Grip effect now increases damage by 50%.
 Increases Armor penetration and damage by 50% when Unarmed.
 The Muscularity perk has its damage effect tripled.
-Fatigue cost of all skills is increased by 8% of your Hitpoints Melee and throwing AP costs are increased by 1 Melee Defense, Ranged Defense, and Initiative are reduced by 8% of your Hitpoints.
+Fatigue cost of all skills is increased by 8% of your Hitpoints Melee and throwing AP costs are increased by 1.
+Melee Defense, Ranged Defense, and Initiative are reduced by 8% of your Hitpoints.
 The maximum Hitpoint value for this perks bonuses and penalties is 150.
 The Riposte skill has an additional -15% hit chance.
-The Duelist perk now provides +20% additional Armor penetration for all weapons, except Non-Throwing Ranged Weapons.
+The Duelist perk now provides +20% additional Armor penetration Two Handed weapons and Throwing Weapons, but will reduce Armor Penetration by 10% for One Handed weapons.